Frunit/qpop.js/differences.md

 Known differences between the original game and this remake
 ===========================================================

-Listed here are all differences between the two versions that I know of.
+Listed here are all differences between the original game an this remake that I know of.
 The differences were included either deliberately to improve usability or due to the limitations of JavaScript or the browser.
-If you find other differences or think that the behaviour is wrong, please feel free to contact me, preferably via [Github issues](https://github.com/Frunit/qpop.js/issues) or via [frunit.de/qpop/kontakt.php](https://frunit.de/qpop/kontakt.php).
+If you find other differences or think that some game behaviour is wrong, please feel free to contact me, preferably via [Github issues](https://github.com/Frunit/qpop.js/issues) or via [frunit.de/qpop/kontakt.php](https://frunit.de/qpop/kontakt.php).

 #### Loader before the game starts